anwardr/CISC327-CMPE327-F25/assignment4_draft.md

 #### Requirements
 - The E2E test must launch a real browser session (headless or non-headless).
-- Automate at least one realistic user flow, such as:
+- Automate **at least two** realistic user flow, such as:
-  1. Open home page
-  2. Log in / register (if applicable)
-  3. Add a book to the library
+  1. Add a new book to the catalog (fill title, author, ISBN, copies)
+  2. Verify the book appears in the catalog
+  3. Navigate to borrow book page
-  4. Search for the book and verify its presence
+  4. Borrow the book using a patron ID
+  5. Verify the borrow confirmation message appears
 - Include assertions verifying that expected UI elements/text appear.
 - Tests must run automatically using a command (e.g., `pytest tests/e2e_test.py`).

 ---